mateeeeeee/Vista/README.md

 <img align="center" padding="2" src="Data/UI.png"/>

 ## Current Limitations & Future Plans
-- `Buffer` and `Texture2D` resources are previewable
-  - Support for other resources such as `Texture1D, Texture2DArray`, etc., is planned
 - UI/UX improvements
 - Live inspection means state can be volatile
   - For example, the **selected command may become unselected or incorrectly reselected** between frames if the command list changes too much, Vista uses heuristics to re-identify the selected command, which may fail if the structure diverges significantly